RTC1/PotatoFlickrFeed/README.md

 Tags within each photo are click able but currently do nothing.
 This should populate a search box and filter items.

-Controllers and Services are separated to allow for easy unit testing
+Controllers and Services are separated to allow for easy implementation of unit testing